purveshsune/Scraping-HTML-Data-with-BeautifulSoup/README.md

 Look at the sample code provided.
 It shows how to find all of a certain kind of tag, loop through the tags and extract the various aspects of the tags.
 ...

-# Retrieve all of the anchor tags
+# Retrieved all of the anchor tags

 tags = soup('a')

 for tag in tags:

-# Look at the parts of a tag
+# Looked at the parts of a tag

 print 'TAG:',tag